C2DH/ranketwo/_assignments/boder/01-contributing-to-a-timeline.en.md

 When were the American Newsreels about the camps shown to the American audience?
 Document your findings in the appropiate field in the template

-## c Create a new account and a new timeline
+## c.
+Create a new account and a new timeline

 Follow the instructions that are provided in the Tutorial